 The Louisiana favorite was founded in 1978, and has been franchising since 2008.
 PJ’s boasts 96 franchised locations across eight states, and has experienced a 47 percent growth over five years!
-Their franchise fee ranges from $20,000 to $30,000 depending on the store, and the initial investment is rather low, starting at $168,000, with the maximum initial investment being $566,000.
+Their franchise fee ranges from $20,000 to $30,000 depending on the store, and the initial investment is $406,000 – $1,024,000 with a cash requirement of $150,000.
 The company values sustainability, and sources all of their coffee beans from farms in Nicaragua; producing jobs and great coffee at the same time.
-Learn more about PJs Coffee here.
+Learn more about owning a PJ’s Coffee franchise here.

 Photo Credit: Biggby Coffee Facebook

-There are thousands of franchise opportunities to consider.
-So take your time, do your research, and talk to current franchise owners who can give you first-hand advice and offer feedback on what it’s like to own a particular franchise.
+There are thousands of food and beverage franchise opportunities to consider.
+Do your research, compare franchise opportunities using FBR’s top franchise lists.
+Once you narrow your search to a few contenders, speak with current franchise owners who can provide first-hand advice and feedback on what it’s like to own a particular franchise.
 Owning and operating a franchise is no small feat.
 As Dunkin’s founder, William Rosenberg, once said, “Winning takes effort.”
-Dunkin’ franchisees, or any franchisee for that matter, must put forth an effort to see their business grow.
-If you are not willing to do that, well, you should probably just stick to eating donuts.
+Dunkin’ franchisees, or any franchise owner for that matter, must put forth an effort to see their business grow.

 *Based on 2018 Item 19 data in the Dunkin Donuts Franchise Disclosure Document (FDD).